 The Purity Law says

 Hops, malt, yeast and water.
 Only these four ingredients can be used in beer.
 The purity requirement does not regulate how the hops were grown and whether fertilizers and pesticides were used.
 Many people who value low-pollutant and ecological nutrition want to buy organic beer.
 But what exactly is that?

 What is the difference between organic beer and normal beer?

-Organic beer, which is beer carries one or more of the various organic seals (Demeter, Bioland, Naturland, Organic), may only contain hops and cereals that come from organic farming.
-Fertilizers and the use of synthetic additives that improve the shelf life of the raw materials are prohibited.
+Organic beer, i.e. beer that carries one or more of the various organic seals (Demeter, Bioland, Naturland, Bio), may only contain hops and cereals that come from organic farming.
+Fertilizers and the use of synthetic additives that improve the shelf life of raw materials are prohibited.
 Whether a beer is really organic can usually be recognized from the look, as it is cloudy than conventional beer.
 The reason: no clarification or preservation through pasteurization.

-That would also be allowed for organic beer, but most organic brewers do without it, because more Flavors and ingredients are preserved.
-As a result, ecological beer is often not as long-lasting as conventional beer, but tastes more intense.
-In addition, there are no additives, Beers with additives must not be labeled "Brewed according to the German Purity Law".
+Although this would also be allowed with organic beer, most organic brewers still do without it, as it preserves more flavor and ingredients.
+As a result, organic beer often doesn't keep as long as conventional beer, but it tastes more intense.
+In addition, no additives are used, beers with additives are not allowed to be labeled "Brewed according to the German Purity Law".

 Label for organic beer